RedHatInsights/authz-experiments/engine_eval/zanzibar/authzed/int-test-setup/README.md

 3) Run tests.
 Tests with different keys are safe to run in parallel.

 ## TODO
-- add scheme from YAML, see how to automate e.g. running assertions etc
+- add a real test/scheme from YAML, see how to automate e.g. running assertions etc
-- add GHA Workflow

 ## Based on:
 https://github.com/authzed/examples/tree/main/integration-testing

-Test 1.1: build should run as texxt is altered.